AnanyaGeo/ananyageo.github.io/_posts/blog1.md

 Here’s a Google Earth view of part of the catchment:

 ![Catchment sketch](/assets/img/overview.png)
-*Google Earth view of part of the Sulden catchment.*

 We have high peaks in the uplands, with elevations exceeding **3500 meters**.
 You can also see the terminal moraine, which marks the former glacial extent in 1927.